 Our institutional funding partners typically provide us with their funding criteria.
 For example, certain institutional funding partners do not fund loans to borrowers below the age of 20.
 To obtain funding, we group loans into portfolios and refer them to institutional funding partners, along with certain credit information of the relevant borrowers.
+Our institutional funding partners do not otherwise have access to our loan database.
+Loans are grouped into portfolios based on the size and duration required by our institutional funding partners.
 Many of our institutional funding partners operate their own risk management systems and assess the credit information of prospective borrowers before providing us with the corresponding funding.
-In addition, a P2P platform may not be able to match all loans in a portfolio with retail investors.
+Several of our institutional funding partners are P2P platforms.
+Loans referred to P2P platforms are posted on such platforms for matching with retail investors of the respective P2P platforms.
+Borrowers of loans we facilitated are identified as the borrowers on the P2P platform, and payment obligations remain with borrowers upon transfer.
+A P2P platform may not be able to match all loans in a portfolio with retail investors on their platforms.
 As a result, certain loans in a portfolio may be returned to us, and we will refer such loans to other institutional funding partners.
+For loan transfers that institutional funding partners approve, they pay us the principal amounts of such loans.
 Typically, an institutional funding partner specifies a quota for the amount of loans that it is willing to fund for a specified period.
-As existing loans are repaid, we will refer new loan portfolios to our institutional funding partners to utilize the quotas.
+As existing loans are repaid we will reach out to our institutional funding partners to understand their investing needs.
+We will refer new loan portfolios to our institutional funding partners to utilize the quotas.
+Nonetheless, such quotas are non-binding.

-Under the typical arrangements, we collect from borrowers loan principals and service fees.
-We then remit to the institutional funding partners all loan principals and fees payable to the institutional funding partners.
+Under the typical arrangements, including with P2P platforms, we collect from borrowers loan principals and service fees.
+We then remit to the institutional funding partners all loan principals and fees payable.
 If borrowers default on their payment obligations, we are generally still obligated to repay our institutional funding partners all loan principals and fees payable in respect of loans funded by them.
-Although we strive to transfer loans facilitated to our institutional funding partners, not all loans facilitated have historically been transferred or may in the future be transferred.
-Given the short-term nature of loans that we facilitate, a number of such loans may have matured before we are able to transfer them to our institutional funding partners.
-The below chart sets forth the typical arrangements with institutional funding partners:
+Although we strive to transfer loans facilitated to our institutional funding partners as soon as practicable after originating such loans, timing of actual transfers vary significantly due to uncertainty in the amount of funding available from our institutional funding partners which varies from time to time.
+In addition, not all loans facilitated have historically been transferred or may in the future be transferred.
+Given the short-term nature of loans that we facilitate, a number of such loans may have matured before we were able to transfer them to our institutional funding partners.
+During the nine months ended September 30, 2016, the amount of loans transferred to institutional funding partners was 27.6% of total on-balance sheet loans.
+This was due to the significant growth in our business and the amount of loans facilitated during the period.
+Nonetheless, we are actively entering into collaborations with additional institutional funding partners, and we expect the percentage of loans transferred to institutional funding partners to increase in the future.
+The below chart sets forth the typical arrangements for loans funded by us: